ivveee/totry/README.md

 # Website Monitor System
 Website Monitor System (WMS) monitors the state of websites and logs it into a database.
-It is a homework for Aiven Backend developer position and an exercise of asyncio.
+It is an exercise of asyncio.
 The system consists of two parts:
 - Producer - monitors websites listed in `websites.json` asynchronously and sends the status packages to Kafka topic `website_check`.
 It is in the `producer` folder
 - Consumer - asynchronously consumes packages and sends them to `results_log` table of `check_results` database.
 It is in the `consumer` folder there are `shared` folder - a small library to store check results and `resources` folder - where all user defined data is kept.